-This is indicative of a growing awareness of the criticality of CBPs in various economic sectors across different countries for investment decision-making

-(Batra and Verma, 2017; Alleyne et al., 2018, Bennouna et al., 2010; Hanaeda and Serita, 2014).
+This is indicative of a growing awareness of the criticality of CBPs in various economic sectors across different countries for investment decision-making (Batra and Verma, 2017; Alleyne, Armstrong and Chandler, 2018; Bennouna, Meredith and Marchant, 2010; Hanaeda and Serita, 2014).
 However, participants appear to be solely concerned with the financial performance of alternative investment options during the CBP implementation process, with little consideration about the sustainability performance.
 While deliverables associated with sustainability performance of investment options, like the delivery of affordable (low-cost) housing was highlighted by an interviewee, it is evident that such projects would not pass the CBP-enabled decision-making process.
 Frost and Rooney (2021) ask for a rethink by relevant stakeholders concerning the non-prioritisation of sustainability performance during the evaluation of alternative investment options.
 The housebuilding sector should not be an exception.

-It is also observed that the IRR and NPV are proven to be the most used CBTs by the organisations which participated in the study.
-The determinants of the choice of CBTs adopted by participants are largely determined by their perceptions of the ease of use, and the accuracy and reliability of the result accruing from the use of certain CBTs.
-While the reasons given for the preference of certain CBTs over others are in sync with what has been reported in similar studies (Alleyne et al., 2018; Hanaeda and Serita, 2014), the non-interference of government via legislation or regulations in the choice of CBTs to be adopted by these public sector organisations is noted.
-Scholars like Correia, and Cramer (2008) and Sureka et al, (2022) mention the import of such prescriptions in engendering the use of certain CBTs by organisations.
+It is also observed that the IRR and NPV are proven to be the most used CBT by the organisations which participated in the study.
+The determinants of the choice of CBT adopted by participants are largely influenced by their perceptions of the ease of use and the accuracy and reliability of the result accruing from the use of a certain CBT.
+While the reasons given for the preference of certain CBT over others are in sync with what has been reported in similar studies (Alleyne, Armstrong and Chandler, 2018; Hanaeda and Serita, 2014), the non-interference of government via legislation or regulations in the choice of CBT to be adopted by these public sector organisations is noted.
+Scholars like Correia and Cramer (2008) and Sureka et al. (2022) mention the import of such prescriptions in engendering the use of certain CBT by organisations.

-CBP implementation in the Tanzanian housebuilding subsector of the construction industry is significantly influenced by country effects as enunciated by scholars like Sospeter et al. (2020), Kengatharan (2016) and Graham and Sathye, (2017).
-For instance, the source of funding for these case studies influenced their disposition towards the use of CBTs and CBPs in arriving at appropriate investment options.
-This is reflected in Table 6 (in Section 5), which compares the relationship between the extent of use of these CBTs by the different case organisations and their source of funding.
+CBP implementation in the Tanzanian housebuilding subsector of the construction industry is significantly influenced by country effects as enunciated by scholars like Sospeter, Rwelamila and Gimbi (2020), Kengatharan (2016) and Graham and Sathye (2017).
+For instance, the source of funding for these case studies influenced their disposition towards the use of CBT and CBP in arriving at appropriate investment options.
+This is reflected in Table 6 which compares the relationship between the extent of use of these CBT by the different case organisations and their source of funding.

 In the cases of NHC and TBA, two housebuilding organisations funded by government, inferences relating to the significance of political decisions in arriving at investible projects for political gains, and/or national policy imperatives, are elucidated.
 This is not the case with an entity like the WHC, which is reliant on funds accruing from institutional and individual investors in its capacity as a fund manager.
-The utilisation of more CBTs by WHC in the engendering CBP implementation within its portfolio, when compared to other cases like the NSSF, NHC, TBA and PSSSF can be attributed to the increasing demand for favourable returns by these investors, amid a plethora of similarly performing investment options available to them across a range of time-intervals.
+The utilisation of more CBT by WHC in the engendering CBP implementation within its portfolio, when compared to other cases like the NSSF, NHC, TBA and PSSSF can be attributed to the increasing demand for favourable returns by these investors, amid a plethora of similarly performing investment options available to them across a range of time-intervals.